laravel/vite-plugin/UPGRADE.md

 ### Remove CSS imports from your JavaScript entry point(s)

-If you are importing your CSS via JavaScript, you will need to remove them:
+If you are importing your CSS via JavaScript, you will need to remove these statements:

 ```js
 - import '../css/app.css'